it takes courage...

 I am passionate about social justice, issues of equity, and advocating for minority, underserved populations.
 People know me to be warm, kind, and compassionate, qualities that are incredibly important to me in my work and relationships.
 It would be an honor to support you.
 Please reach out with any questions.

 Please Note: I provide only medication management at this time via telehealth.
 I am not providing ongoing therapy.
-If you are interested in doing therapy, please contact us and we will put you on our waitlist to see a therapist.
+If you are interested in mental health therapy, please contact us to schedule an appointment with our therapist.
 Thanks!

 The Courage Clinic, PLLC